 Mardi Gras Parade Tips and Recommendations

-Plan ahead: Most of the Central Business District and French Quarter hotels require 4 or 5-day minimum stays, and they steadily book blocks of rooms beginning in August.
+Most of the Central Business District and French Quarter hotels require a four to five day minimum stay, and they steadily book blocks of rooms beginning in August.
 Make your reservations now!

 Hotels are often solidly booked by December, so reserve ahead of time.
-Check out recommended hotels close to the action or with Mardi Gras packages.
-If they are sold out, many hotels we also recommend are listed on BestNewOrleansHotels.com.
+Check out recommended hotels close to the action or Mardi Gras packages.
+If they are sold out, we also recommend the hotels that are listed on BestNewOrleansHotels.com.

+Yes, we touched on this in the tip above, but it's so important that it bears repeating.
 Waiting to make reservations usually isn't a good idea if you have definitely decided to enjoy Mardi Gras in New Orleans.
 You might get lucky, but there is no guarantee.
-If you'd like to gamble, and do not want to reserve the minimum night stay required at our hotels, you can wait until those hotels that have not sold out relax their minimum night stay requirements.
+If you like to gamble and don't want to reserve the minimum night stay required at most hotels, then you can wait and see if those hotels will relax their minimum night stay requirements if they have rooms that need to be filled.
 But there is no guarantee this will happen.
 You definitely don't want to come to New Orleans looking for a room.